-Comply with Building Regulations/Standards related to windows, doors and conservatory installation and surveying in the fenestration industry
+Comply with Building Regulations, Standards, and legislation in the fenestration industry

 Overview

-This standard covers the broad requirements of the Building Regulations in England, Wales and Northern Ireland, and Building Standards in Scotland that are applicable to windows, doors and conservatories in the fenestration environment.
-You should ensure that installations do not endanger life and comply with the statutory requirements, keep your knowledge current and communicate with others when required.
+This standard covers the broad requirements of the Building Regulations in England, Wales and Northern Ireland, and Building Standards in Scotland that are applicable to fenestration installation activities You should ensure that installations do not endanger life and comply with the statutory requirements, keep your knowledge current and communicate with others when required.

-This standard is for you if you work in the Fenestration Industry and are involved in surveying of installation sites and work.
+This standard is for you if you work in the Fenestration and Glazing Industry and are involved in surveying or installation sites and work.

 Performance criteria